Teksta versija

 Section 5.
 Obligation of Air Carriers to Transfer Passenger Data for the Automated Inclusion Thereof in the Register

-(1) In relation to extra-EU flight an air carrier has an obligation to transfer the passenger data referred to in Section 4 of this Law to the extent that the air carrier processes them in the context of its commercial operations in order to provide air transport services for the automated inclusion (hereinafter - the inclusion) thereof in the Register not sooner than 48 hours and not later than 24 hours before the scheduled time for flight departure and immediately after the flight closure, when the boarding and alighting of passengers is not possible anymore.
+(1) In relation to an extra-EU flight or an intra-EU flight an air carrier has an obligation to transfer the passenger data referred to in Section 4 of this Law to the extent that the air carrier processes them in the context of its commercial operations in order to provide air transport services for the automated inclusion (hereinafter - the inclusion) thereof in the Register not sooner than 48 hours and not later than 24 hours before the scheduled time for flight departure and immediately after the flight closure, when the boarding and alighting of passengers are no longer possible.

-(3) If changes are made to the passenger data which have been transferred for the inclusion in the Register in accordance with Paragraphs one and two of this Section, the air carrier shall transfer the relevant data after the flight closure, when the boarding and alighting of passengers is not possible anymore.
+(3) If changes are made to the passenger data which have been transferred for the inclusion in the Register in accordance with Paragraph one of this Section, the air carrier shall transfer the relevant data after the flight closure, when the boarding and alighting of passengers are no longer possible.

-(4) In urgent cases, when a request of the Passenger information unit to provide passenger data has been received, the air carrier shall transfer the requested passenger data for the inclusion thereof in the Register within the specified time period, which shall not be shorter than four hours.
+(4) In case where immediate action is required to prevent a terrorist attack or a real threat to the life or health of a person and a request of the Passenger information unit has been received to provide passenger data, an air carrier shall send the required passenger data for the inclusion thereof in the Register within the time period specified in the request which is not shorter than four hours.

 (5) Where the flight is code-shared between one or more air carriers, the obligation to transfer the data of all passengers on the flight for the inclusion thereof in the Register shall be on the air carrier that operates the flight.